SheaATC/UoS-Agility-Robot/agilityrobot_description/README.md

 # CLONE THE GITHUB REPOSITORY ONTO YOUR SYSTEM

+# Ensure the absolute path to CAD models are correct in the robot SDF (sdf/upgradedrobot) and world file (worlds/robot_track.world).
+/home/"username"/CAD/upgradedrobot/"part name".dae
+The username depends on your personal system so it may need to be changed for all paths.
+Search for instances of "shea" and change it accordingly.
+The part name will be correct and doesnt need to be changed, they correspond to a .dae file located in the "CAD" directory.

 # SETUP SIMULATION
-# Source the ros2 environment.
 source /opt/ros/foxy/setup.bash

 # Move to the Workspace.
 cd robot_description_ws

-# Ensure the absolute path to CAD models are correct in the robot SDF (sdf/upgradedrobot) and world file (worlds/robot_track.world).
-/home/"username"/CAD/upgradedrobot/"part name".dae
-# The username depends on your personal system so it may need to be changed for all paths.
-Search for instances of "shea" and change it accordingly.
-# The part name will be correct and doesnt need to be changed, they correspond to a .dae file located in the "CAD" directory.

 # Build the agilityrobot_description package for the first time.
 colcon build